 The Ottawa Convention prohibiting antipersonnel mines (1997) 6

 The Arms Trade Treaty (2013) 7

 Concerning WMD vectors, France joined the Hague Code of Conduct against ballistic missiles proliferation (HCoC) 8.

 With the European Union

-Convinced that the European Union has a major role to play in enhancing international peace and security, France contributes fully to all European efforts to combat proliferation.
-It seeks to work within that framework.
+France is convinced that the EU plays a major role in international peace and security.
+France fully contributes to all the European initiatives to fight proliferation.

 Ad hoc initiatives